Our Board of Trustees

 Beverley Brookes

-Beverley started her career as Managing Director of a leading direct marketing agency in 90's.
-Then in the 00's, Beverley became Director of her own consultancy business.
-It was here where she managed a wide variety of inbound TV and radio telephony campaigns for many high-profile clients.
+For 25 years Beverley has been instrumental in helping charities to raise public funds via emerging technologies.
+In the 1990s she was Managing Director of a leading direct marketing agency before becoming Director of her own consultancy in the 2000s.
+Here she managed a wide variety of inbound TV and radio telephony campaigns for many high-profile clients.
 These included Carlton Television, the BBC, the DEC, Help for Heroes and the World Wildlife Fund.

 Beverley then became Client Services Director at IMImobile where she recruited and managed the Customer Success team.
 Here she handled a book of contracts in the enterprise, media and charity sectors worth over £6million.
 Having been instrumental in retaining the social engagement business for BBC Radio, Beverley also managed Radio 2’s competitions on behalf of Children in Need.